 Unserved energy in the APO represents the amount of load, in a median weather year, that a resource mix is unable to meet, without consideration of energy from imports.
 In hours where there is insufficient energy production, the difference between energy demand and energy supply is the unserved energy.
-The unserved energy analysis in the APO represents the annual sum of these hourly calculations.
+The unserved energy reported in the APO are the annual sums of all hourly unserved energy values.